rzh90/do-you-even-log/README.md

 ## Optimizations
 Features to be added:
--Convert front end to React
+- Convert front end to React
--Add pagination or calendar page
+- Add pagination or calendar page

 ## Lessons Learned